ky4meru/ky4meru.github.io/docs/active-directory/ntlmrelay.md

 ## Exploit

 Start by listening the network with `responder` to spoof any NTLM hash that could transit.
-If you catch NTLMv1 hash, just reuse it with Pass-the-Hash method.
+If you catch NTHashes, just reuse it with [Pass the Hash](/ad/passthehash/) method.

 ```bash
 sudo responder -wrfbudPF -I eth0
 ```

-Otherwise, if you obtain NTLMv2 hashes, you will have to relay them.
+Otherwise, if you obtain Net-NTLMv1 or Net-NTLMv2 hashes, you will have to relay them.
 To do so, you can use `impacket-ntlmrelayx`.
 By default, if no command is given it will try to dump SAM hashes.
 To do so, one must first identify hosts where smb signing is disabled.

 ```bash
 cme smb $RANGE --gen-relay-list targets.txt